So, what will be the best content writing tips for beginners in 2019? Stay tuned…

 Let’s help you find out.

-Content writers are professional writers who produce engaging content for use online.
-They’re Internet-savvy individuals who create articles, blog posts, and other forms of written Web material.
+Content writers are professional writers who produce engaging and actionable content for websites and journals.
+They’re Internet-savvy individuals who create articles, blog posts, and other forms of written Web Material.

 So, how to be a good content writer?
 How to start content writing and what English grammar rules to ignore and what to follow?
 We’re here to help you with that too.

 Although all of us technically know how to write, not everyone has an idea about how to write well.
-Remember the time when you last read an article online and what of the following happened?
+Here, writing well means creating content that is read and shared online by readers.

 Before you start writing, make sure to know the following tricks of the trade so that your article does get read and not dismissed right away.
 Here are 11 best content writing tips for beginners:

-Do you expect every visitor on an article reads the content throughout?
+Do you expect every visitor on an article to read your whole content?
 Well, they don’t.
 To your surprise, readers on the Internet are not readers anymore; they’ve become scanners.

 I might just have made many writers cringe.
 But the truth has been revealed by heat map studies and all they have to tell us is people read web pages in an F pattern.
 While grammar, syntax, and representation still remain the same, you ought to consider representing content in the style people like to read it in.